 One thing Inform cannot do is an indefinite number of parameters, such as the printf function in the C programming language.
 And because Inform is strongly typed, there must be a slew of phrases that apply a passed-in phrase to 1, 2, or 3 inputs, and returning a value or not.
-For phrases that return a value, use one of (phrase) applied, or (phrase) applied to (value1) and (value2), up to three parameters, just like rules.
+For phrases that return a value, use one of (phrase) applied, or (phrase) applied to (value), or (phrase) applied to (value1) and (value2), up to three parameters, just like rules.
 For phrases that do not return a value, apply (phrase), or apply (phrase) to (value1), etc.